tomshaffner/PiThermalCam/index.md

 ## Introduction

 It's winter, and my heating bill has gone up.
 I've also noticed a draft in certain areas of my house, so I decided it was time to fulfill my long-awaited dream of getting a thermal camera.
-These have generated some buzz of late as potential Covid temperature detectors, but I was more interested in seeing where there's an insulation problem in my house that I might fix, or to be able to detect leaks in pipes.
+These have generated some buzz of late as potential Covid temperature detectors, but I was more interested in seeing where there's an insulation problem in my house that I might fix, or to detect leaks in pipes.
 Also, fun to play with!

 Cameras such as these can produce images like this one, showing where heat is leaving a building: